Assessor Manual, Exemption Administration: RPTL Section 425

 - The assessor must provide a receipt as proof of submission of an application (RP-425 or RP-425-Rnw) to an applicant who requests such a receipt.
 If the request is not made in person, the applicant must provide the assessor with a self-addressed postpaid envelope in which to mail the receipt.

-- Assessors must mail a renewal form (RP-425-Rnw), at least 60 days before taxable status date, to owners of property receiving the Enhanced STAR exemption on the preceding assessment roll and who have elected not to participate in the STAR Income Verification Program.
+- Assessors must mail a renewal form (RP-425-Rnw), at least 60 days before taxable status date, to owners of property receiving the Enhanced STAR exemption on the preceding assessment roll and who have previously elected not to participate in the STAR Income Verification Program.

 - A notice is to be sent to the designated third party of an owner or owners who have elected not to participate in the STAR income verification at least 30 days prior to each ensuing taxable status date.
 No such notice need be sent in the first year if the assessor did not receive the request for designation of a third party at least 60 days before the applicable taxable status date.
 The notice should read substantially as follows: